StackExchange/stack-blog/_posts/2016-04-24-Plurastic-meetings.md

 ###Optimize for presence
 Meetings are synchronous communication.
 They are expensive, and blocking.
 They should be optimized for interactive communication that requires presence.

 Reciting status while others listen is not an optimal use of shared time.
-Status updates can be read just as easily as they can be spoken.
+Updates can be read just as easily as they can be spoken.
+Can we do better?

 ###Question-driven
 My team updates a status document ahead of time, broken down by team member.
 We block out 5 minutes of silent reading at the beginning of the meeting.